lkimhui/PLP_Project/GenRes_Documentation.md

 ## Prompt LLM Model
 For first-hand experience with our fine-tuned LLM model, please follow instructions below to prompt the T5 model:
-1. after git clone this project, cd to chatbot folder
+1. after git clone this project, cd to chatbot/llm folder
 2. currently, our T5 model can take in these inputs:
     ```
     user_name